Versa-Node/container-packages/CONTRIBUTING.md

 # Contributing

-1. Fork the repository and create a branch.
-2. Add a new package under `packages/<name>` using the [template](packages/template).
-3. Ensure `docker-compose.example.yml` runs on `linux/arm64` (CM5).
-4. Run `make check` to lint and validate metadata.
-5. Open a pull request.
-Fill in the PR template and link any issues.

-## Adding a package

-- Copy `packages/template` to `packages/<your-package>`
-- Update `package.yaml`, `README.md`, and compose file
-- Prefer official upstream images; only build a custom Dockerfile if truly necessary
+- Fork, branch, and open a PR.
+- Use `packages/vncp-template` as a starting point.
 - Keep defaults secure.
-Expose minimal ports, and mark volumes explicitly
+Prefer upstream images; only build custom when needed.
+- All packages should include `vncp.config.yaml` with typed, described parameters.

+**Naming:** Prefix all packages with `vncp-`.

-## Versioning
+## CI

-- This repo uses a simple `VERSION` file and a `CHANGELOG.md`
-- Tag releases as `vX.Y.Z`.
-CI builds and publishes multi-arch images to GHCR under `ghcr.io/versanode/<package>`.
+- CI validates package metadata.
+- Publishing to GHCR uses multi-arch (arm64/amd64) with tags: `latest`, short SHA, and `versanode-controller-package`.